Get in touch

 Extend the Moveshelf API with a custom query

 If you need queries that are not included in the Moveshelf API, you can create a custom API wrapper that extends it with custom GraphQL queries.
-This section demonstrates how to create a custom API wrapper defining a new method (getProjectSubjectsCustom) to retrieve, for a given project, all subjects' name, ID, and metadata, and all their sessions' ID, date, and metadata.
+This section demonstrates how to create a custom API wrapper defining a new method (getProjectSubjectsWithAdditionalData) to retrieve, for a given project, all subjects' name, ID, and metadata, and all their sessions' ID, date, and metadata.

 Create a custom API wrapper:

 Create a new Python file (in this example we call it api.py and place it inside a folder called 'api' in the root folder), and define a subclass of MoveshelfApi (see code snippet below).
 This allows you to extend the existing API by adding custom GraphQL queries.
 For example, the built-in getProjectSubjects function only retrieves subject names and IDs.
-In the example below, we define getProjectSubjectsCustom, that extends the built-in getProjectSubjects function to also retrieve subject metadata and session details (ID, date, and metadata).
+In the example below, we define getProjectSubjectsWithAdditionalData, that extends the built-in getProjectSubjects function to also retrieve subject metadata, session details (ID, date, and metadata) and URLs for additional data (i.e., files).

 from moveshelf_api.api import MoveshelfApi